reframejs/reframe/docs/reframe-rationale.md

    your product page to be HTML-dynamic and DOM-static, and your product search page to be HTML-static and DOM-dynamic.

-Reframe is the only React framework that supports all app types.
+Reframe is the only React framework that supports all types of apps.

 > Instead of learning different frameworks to create different types of apps,
-> you learn Reframe once to be able to create all types of apps.
+> you learn Reframe once to be able to create any type of app.

 #### Escapable